why does supply chain 3.0 matter to the CFOs

 The bankers and markets demand profits.

 CEOs’ and boards’ performance is measured on their ability to enhance and sustain profits.

 How can CFOs balance the needs of all sides.
 How can they lead the strategy to generate current profits, and sustain future growth?

-Only a handful of CFOs have the capacity to understand the full implications of financial decisions on the entire business network of their organisation.
+But, only a handful of CFOs have the real-time capacity to access the full implications of financial decisions on the entire business network of their organisation.

 Most CFOs do not realise that at a minimum, they need cost-to-serve accounting system which goes beyond the traditional cost accounting and activity based accounting systems to maximise the impact they have on the business.